leonpagotto/taskly.chat/.github/instructions/COPILOT.instructions.md

 - Board state derives from each task's `status` field; generator produces mirror refs under `board/`.
 - Status changes occur by editing `status:` in the task YAML then regenerating board refs (never hand-edit `board/`).
 - Optional `.task.md` houses richer narrative; absence is acceptable.
-Story folders use zero‑padded numbering: `story-001`, `story-002`, etc. `story.yml` holds structured metadata.
+Story folders use zero‑padded numbering plus slug: e.g., `story-001-natural-language-task-creation`.
+The canonical id (referenced by tasks, board refs, and `story.yml id:`) is still `story-001`.
+Tools should treat everything after the second hyphen as descriptive only.
 Acceptance criteria live at task level, not in `story.yml`.
 ---
 ## 5. Golden Governance Rules
 - Authoritative planning root: `speca-chat/`.